Social Engineering is The Art of What Three Things?

 When the employee opens the door, the attacker asks that the employee hold the door, to enter the company.

-Now, we will focus on how to prevent social engineering attack.
-Here are the useful tips to on how prevent social engineering attack:
+Now, we will focus on how to prevent social engineering attacks.
+Here are some useful tips on how to prevent social engineering attacks:

-Don’t share your personal or organization sensitive information such as login credentials, network information, credit card details as over the internet to protect from social engineering.
+Don’t share your personal or organization-sensitive information such as login credentials, network information, or credit card details over the internet to protect from social engineering.

 If you want to secure your personal information from phishing and malware attacks, then you should apply the following useful tips: